SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 <ins>Even then, use this EFI at your own risk only if you know what you're doing and can edit the config.plist according to your own hardware and needs.</ins>

-## **Considerations**
+## Considerations
+   ### macOS
-- You'll need any macOS Monterey version ready to be installed, either with a full installer or through recovery. ***<ins>THIS EFI WAS NOT MADE TO WORK WITH ANY OTHER macOS AND AS SUCH HAS NOT BEEN TESTED, HENCE I WILL NOT SUPPORT ANYONE WANTING TO USE A DIFFERENT macOS UNTIL I HAVE BEEN ABLE TO TEST AND MAKE MULTIPLE DIFFERENT EFIs FOR DIFFERENT VERSIONS.</ins>*** If you want to install a different version, see: **"What if I need > macOS Monterey?"**
+   - You can install any macOS Monterey version, either with a full installer or through recovery. <ins>This EFI folder has not been tested with any other macOS, and therefore does not have support for anything other than macOS Monterey.</ins> If you want to install a different version, see: **"What if I need > macOS Monterey?"**
+   ### Hardware
-- While officially you only need 4GB of RAM, I personally recommend no less than 8GB running in dual channel (E.G. Two sticks of RAM in each slot, for example 2 sticks of 4GB RAM and not just one 8GB stick.) and using a SATA SSD at the very least to get reasonable performance.
+   - While officially you only need 4GB of RAM, I personally recommend no less than 8GB running in [dual channel](https://www.crucial.com/articles/about-memory/what-is-dual-channel-memory) and using a SATA SSD at the very least to get reasonable performance.
 However, this is optional and completely up to you.
-- You ***NEED*** to exact same model or, at the very least, have a same generation CPU and iGPU to use this config.plist as is.
+   - You ***NEED*** to exact same model or, at the very least, have a [same generation](https://en.wikipedia.org/wiki/Ivy_Bridge_(microarchitecture)) CPU and iGPU to use this config.plist as is.
+   ### config.plist
-- You absolutely ***NEED*** to have emulated NVRAM enabled by setting `LoadEarly` to `True` for both OpenRuntime.efi and OpenVariableRuntimeDxe.efi in the config.plist. (***You cannot boot if this is configured incorrectly.
-Be careful when snapshotting with ProperTree as it resets the*** `LoadEarly` ***value to false.
-This has the potential to break booting completely and will warrant a full reinstall.***) If you have questions, see: **"What if I don't know how to enable emulated NVRAM?"**
+   - You need to have emulated NVRAM enabled by setting `LoadEarly` to `True` for both OpenRuntime.efi and OpenVariableRuntimeDxe.efi. ***You cannot boot if this is configured incorrectly.
+Be careful when snapshotting with [ProperTree](https://github.com/corpnewt/ProperTree) as it resets the*** `LoadEarly` ***value to false.
+This has the potential to break booting completely and will warrant a full reinstall.*** If you have questions, see: **"What if I don't know how to enable emulated NVRAM?"**
-- You ***NEED*** to generate your own SMBIOS info using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) with `MacBookPro10,1` and place it in your config.plist before being able to use this EFI.
-If you don't know how to do this, see: **"What if I don't know how to use GenSMBIOS?"**
+   - Before using this EFI make sure to generate your own SMBIOS information with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) using `MacBookPro10,1` and place it in `PlatformInfo` before being able to use this EFI.
+If you don't know how to do this, see: **"What if I don't know how to use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)?"**
-- ***You cannot enable SIP, Secure Boot or remove the*** `-no_compat_check` ***boot arg or YOU WILL break booting.*** For more information, see: **"What if I want to enable SIP?"**, **"What if I want to enable Secure Boot?"**, and **"What if I want to remove the boot arg?"**
+   - ***You cannot enable SIP, Secure Boot or remove the*** `-no_compat_check` ***boot arg or you will break booting.*** For more information, see: **"What if I want to enable SIP?"**, **"What if I want to enable Secure Boot?"**, and **"What if I want to remove the boot arg?"**

-## BIOS Changes
+## BIOS
+   ### Settings
    Set `Boot Options` > `Startup Menu Delay (Sec.)` to `05`.
 (This will give you a chance to enter the BIOS just in case you need to change anything, as I have found that it sometimes boots very quickly when using a SATA SSD.)

    Set `Boot Options` > `User Mode` to `HP Factory Keys`.
 (If you already had this set to `Customer Keys`, you can leave this setting as is.)